ebebbington/juanportal/src/juanportal/README.md

 * `public`

-    * Holds all client side files, such as the CSS, images, bundles React components and so on
+    * Holds all client side files, such as the CSS, images, bundled React components and so on
     * There is a main `layout.pug` file for CSS to hold minimal styles related to all HTML.
 Note that specific styling **should** be inside a component CSS module

 * `routes`

     * Routes are defined here, and should follow current implementations

-* `test`
+* `tests`

     * Holds all tests related to this side of the application (*see more below*)